 Keeping up with advancements in technology and computer software, I devised inovative ideas and workarounds to enable me to do at home the type of jobs a large firm would offer.
 Example: call-in dictation on my business line connected to my computer which I then transcribe using a transcription program.
 This service has been responsible for at least 60% of my gross income.
 For sound (WAV or MP3) files too large to send by email, my customers and I used LockBox.
 I downloaded the customer’s sound files and transcribed them using a transcription program called Express Scribe.
 Typed and/or transcribed using Microsoft Word, the finished documents are sent to the customer by email along with my invoice.
 I’m paid through Paypal or check.

-In 2017, after nearly 20 years of running Tailored PC Documents, I decided it was time to shut down the business.
+In 2017, after nearly 20 years of running Tailored PC Documents, I decided it was time to phase out the business.
 I took down my web site and cancelled the phone line.
 I’ve switched to writing mystery/suspense novels.
-In 2018 I also plan to put together two books on working for yourself at home and transcription tips.
-As of December, 2017 I’m still working for one customer (17 years now).
+In 2020 I also plan to put together two books on working for yourself at home and transcription tips.
+As of this day, I’m still working for one regular customer (since 2001).

 The contents of the tips, tricks, shortcuts, secrets, and articles in this blog site and the two books I plan to write are based upon over 45 years of real life experiences plus almost 20 years running a home-based secretarial services business.
 I describe in detail the many valuable procedures I devised to not only work more efficiently, but to actually do jobs most people don’t know you can do at home to earn extra money.

-The titles of just a few of the mystery/suspense books I have already started or plan to write are: Susan’s Stalkers – Double the Fear (this will be the first in a series of Susan’s Stalkers books), Road Rage Dolls, The Brave ‘Lil Cockroach, A Box of Tissues, 2 Rolls of Toilet Paper and a Plastic Bottle of Water, and others.
+The titles of just a few of the mystery/suspense books I have already started or plan to write are: Warning!
+Cave Exploration Forbidden, Susan’s Stalkers – Double the Fear (this will be the first in a series of Susan’s Stalkers books), Road Rage Dolls, The Brave ‘Lil Cockroach, A Box of Tissues, 2 Rolls of Toilet Paper and a Plastic Bottle of Water, and others.